 Isaac Newton believed this shift to be caused by a wobble in the Earth’s orbit.
 However ancient astronomers saw it simply as confirmation of a 25,800 year cycle.
 They also noticed that the cycle moves backwards through the zodiac signs!
 Each year’s position ‘precedes’ the previous year.
 Isaac Newton named this cycle The Precession of the Equinoxes, to describe this reverse movement.

-While modern thinking regards the Great Year as a phenomenon caused by the Earth’s wobbling axis, it was highly important in the ancient calendars.
-Swami Sri Yukteswar presents a very different model of the Great Year from the “wobbly axis” that we inherited from Isaac Newton.
+While modern thinking regards the Great Year as a phenomenon caused by the Earth’s wobbling axis, ancient cultures saw it as a natural indication of Earth’s place in galactic movement.
+Swami Sri Yukteswar presents a very different model of the Great Year from the “wobbly axis” we inherited from Isaac Newton.

 What age are we in now?